 Deriving Planetary Masses from Moon Orbits

 How precisely can we derive a planet’s mass (GM) from the orbit of one of its moons, using only Kepler’s third law plus physically-motivated corrections?
-This page documents the model’s approach: a single closed-form formula that approximates DE440 mass ratios for every moon-bearing planet in the solar system — from Earth out to Pluto — with residuals ranging from 3 ppm (Neptune) to 340 ppm (Mars).
+This page documents a single closed-form formula that approximates DE440 mass ratios for every moon-bearing planet in the solar system — from Earth out to Pluto — with residuals ranging from 3 ppm (Neptune) to 340 ppm (Mars).
+The Earth-Moon case is treated first as a specialisation, then generalised.

-1. The Earth-Moon Problem
+1. The Earth-Moon problem

 For an isolated two-body system orbiting their common barycenter, Kepler’s third law gives the combined gravitational parameter exactly:

-G(M₁ + M₂) = 4π² · a³ / T²Applying this directly to the Moon orbiting Earth, with a_M = 384,399.07 km (IAU mean lunar distance) and T_M = 27.32166156 days (IAU sidereal month):
+G(M₁ + M₂) = 4π² · a³ / T²Applied to the Moon orbiting Earth with a_M = 384,399.07 km (IAU mean lunar distance) and T_M = 27.32166156 days (IAU sidereal month):

 G(M_Earth + M_Moon)_raw = 4π² · 384,399.07³ / (27.32166156 × 86400)²

-This gap is not the M+m split (which we handle separately via the Earth/Moon mass ratio).
+= 402,406.51 km³/s²The JPL DE440 reference value is 403,503.24 km³/s².
+The naive Kepler result is 0.27% too low — a gap of 1,097 km³/s².
+This is not the M+m split (handled separately via the Earth/Moon mass ratio).
 It is fundamentally caused by the Sun’s tidal perturbation on the Moon’s orbit — the classical 3-body problem (no closed-form solution since Poincaré 1890).

-2. The Δa Correction
+2. The Δa correction

 The fix is to apply a physically-motivated shift to the Moon’s semi-major axis before the Kepler computation: